adarsul/2021-AgroTech-Project/Scale_Irrigation/Weight Controlled Irrigation.md

 * When reading is less than MIN_WEIGHT the solenoid is opened and water starts flowing, give_water is turned to true.
 * Every iteration of main loop, if give_water is true (meaning soleniod is open) water_count adds one.
 * If water_count is greater than WATER_DURATION then the watering reached it's limit time - solenoid is closed, give_water is set to false and water count is set to 0.
-* If the measured weight is greater than MAX_WEIGHT than the weightUpdate function is triggered - updating MAX_WEIGHT and MIN_WEIGHT and adding the differnce to the GROWTH variable.
+* If the measured weight is greater than MAX_WEIGHT then the weightUpdate function is triggered - updating MAX_WEIGHT and MIN_WEIGHT and adding the differnce to the GROWTH variable.
 * Send data to thingspeak channel.

 For the data analysis we used for the watering algorithm: